How to Care for and Maintain Your Unique Prayer Plants

 “Cuttings can be placed in a mixture of moist peat and perlite and covered with plastic to retain moisture levels.
 You may want to poke a few air holes in the plastic to allow for adequate ventilation as well.
 Place the cuttings in a sunny location.”

 In addition, cuttings or broken parts of the plant may be dipped in rooting powder, placed in water, and then planted once the roots reach about an inch long.

 Prayer plants are prone to spider mites and mealybugs.
 Be especially vigilant and check your plant for signs of these pests during dryer winter months.
 Spider mite infestations will first appear as webbing between stems and on the underside of leaves.
 There may also be yellow or brown spots on the leaves.
 The spider mites themselves look like black dots.

-Mealybugs problems manifest as a white, powdery substance.
-Leaves may also begin to curl and the plant's leaves may have a clear, sticky substance, which can also spread to nearby surfaces.
+Mealybug’s problems manifest as a white, powdery substance.
+Leaves may also begin to curl, and the plant’s leaves may have a clear, sticky substance that can spread to nearby surfaces.

 Wash off spider mites with a strong stream of water directed on affected areas, and take care of mealybugs with a cotton swab soaked in alcohol.